acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 the reference date.
 Then you can use the [calendarSize](#opt-calendarSize) option to show 2 months.

 **Default value**: 1970/01/01
-### renderItem {#opt-renderItem}

-any

 ### responsive {#opt-responsive}

 missing

-Specifies different settings for different container widths, in a form of an object, where the keys are the name of the breakpoints, and the values are objects containing the settings for the given breakpoint.
+Specifies different options for different container widths, in a form of an object, where the keys are the name of the breakpoints, and the values are objects containing the options for the given breakpoint.

-:::caution
+:::info
 The available width is queried from the container element of the component and not the browsers viewport like in css media queries
 :::
 There are five predefined breakpoints:

-- xsmall - min-width: 0px
+- `xsmall` - min-width: 0px
-- small - min-width: 576px
+- `small` - min-width: 576px
-- medium - min-width: 768px
+- `medium` - min-width: 768px
-- large - min-width: 992px
+- `large` - min-width: 992px
-- xlarge - min-width: 1200px
+- `xlarge` - min-width: 1200px

-Custom breakpoints can be defined by passing an object containing the breakpoint property specifying the min-width in pixels.
+Custom breakpoints can be defined by passing an object containing the `breakpoint` property specifying the min-width in pixels.
 Example:

 ```
 responsive: {